-- I. AAVAS shall upload the KYC data pertaining to all new individual accounts opened on or after from April 1, 2017 with CERSAI in terms of the provisions of the Prevention of Money Laundering (Maintenance of Records) Rules, 2005. - II.
-Operational Guidelines (version 1.1) for uploading the KYC data have been released by CERSAI.
-Further, 'Test Environment' has also been made available by CERSAI for the use of AAVAS.
+- (i) AAVAS shall upload the KYC data pertaining to all new individual accounts opened on or after from April 1, 2017 with CERSAI in terms of the provisions of the Prevention of Money Laundering (Maintenance of Records) Rules, 2005. - (ii) Whenever Aavas obtains additional or updated information from existing customer, AAVAS shall within seven days or within such period as may be notified by the Central Government, furnish the updated information to CKYCR, which shall update the KYC records of the existing customer in CKYCR. - (iii) Operational Guidelines (version 1.1) for uploading the KYC data have been released by CERSAI.
+Further, 'Test Environment' has also been made available by CERSAI for the use of AAVAS. - (iv) Aavas shall ensure that during periodic updation, the customers are migrated to the current CDD standard. - (v) Where a customer submits KYC Identifier, with an explicit consent to download records from CKYCR, Aavas shall retrieve the KYC records online from the CKYCR using the KYC Identifier and the customer shall not be required to submit the same KYC records or information or any other additional identification documents or details, unless - i. there is a change in the information of the customer as existing in the records of CKYCR; or